helloitsme1412/flyway/README.md

 - Node.js and npm installed on your local machine.
 - MongoDB installed and running locally or accessible remotely.
 - Git installed on your local machine.
+- Dependencies for machine learning models (if applicable).

 #### Installation